 I hope you found my Q&A on creatine for seniors beneficial.
-If you have any questions, please leave them on the comments section below.
+If you have any questions, please leave them in the comments section below.
 I would be more than happy to answer them if I possibly can.

-Creatine a supplement with definite positive effects for both the body and the mind and it seems the benefits might be even more significant for people with reduced energy due to things like age or depression.
+Creatine is a supplement with definite positive effects for both the body and the mind and it seems the benefits might be even more significant for people with reduced energy due to things like age or depression.